-Persian Biryani : The delicious taste of Isfahan
+Persian Biryani: The delicious taste of Isfahan

 1

 Persian Biryani is a traditional food of Isfahan city in Iran, which is very nutritious.
 This food is served in abundance in this city.
 All travelers and tourists who have entered this city must have tasted this delicious food.
+Complete your Persian feast with a sweet touch by trying our Zoolbia Recipe a traditional crispy and syrupy dessert from Isfahan.
+This delicious dish, like Jaghoor Baghoor, uses fresh liver, but the cooking method is different, and it tastes similar to kebab.

 Persian-biryani-yummcook.com

-Necessary ingredients for Persian Biryani: The delicious taste of Isfahan
+Necessary ingredients for Persian Biryani

 In this dish, the basic ingredients are written according to the mood of the Iranians, so you can use some taste for it, but pay attention not to change the main ingredients.